AGithub457/APCompsci/README.md

 # CompSci

 Just a place for adding project files for students taking CompSci at DV.
-All programs are under the src folder.
+All programs are under the /src/assignments/ folder.